California Probate Calculator

 • Even if an estate has significant debts, attorney and executor fees are still determined by the full estate value.

-Probate in California typically takes 9 to 18 months, but complex or contested estates can take significantly longer.
-Due to court backlogs, the process often extends beyond initial estimates.
 However, smaller estates ($184,500 or less) may qualify for expedited procedures of the small estate affidavit, allowing heirs to bypass formal probate and receive assets more quickly.

 A Small Estate Affidavit in California allows heirs to claim a deceased person’s personal property without probate if the estate is valued at $184,500 or less (as of 2022).

-Once completed, the affidavit can be submitted to an institution that holds the decedent’s property (e.g., a bank).
-Formal probate may still be necessary if the decedent’s estate includes real estate, exceeds the value limit, or there are conflicts with family or creditors.
+The affidavit can only be used for personal property and requires a 40-day waiting period after death.
+It can be submitted to a bank or other financial institution that holds the decedent’s property.
+Formal probate may still be necessary if the decedent’s estate includes real estate, exceeds the small estate value limit, or there are conflicts with family or creditors.

 In fact, avoiding probate—and the time, cost, and stress that comes with it—is just one of the benefits of a trust available to anyone with assets above the small estate affidavit threshold ($184,500).
-The trust also provides your family immediate access to accounts in the trust in the event of your disability, without additional court involvement or delay.
-The trust provides privacy because it is not a public court process.
-The trust provides predicability because you will decide how your assets should be distributed.
-And the trust gives you peace of mind because your legacy is written.

 Attorney fees for trust administration after death in California depend on the complexity of the assets and amount of beneficiaries.